DBC201/Luna/Readme.md

 - [Try out the discord bot](https://discord.com/api/oauth2/authorize?client_id=859857639255834644&permissions=52224&scope=bot)

 ## Discord Bot
 Currently, the bot sends messages about market change to the added channels.
+It will message in 10% price increase, 10% decrease, 50% increase in the past 60 minutes for a given coin.
 ### Discord Bot Commands
 - bogdanoff: add
   - adds the channel the message has been sent from to the database